-- key (n) Reads a character from current input (can be keyboard, disk or RAM). - word (-addr) Reads a word from input and put the string address on the stack. - interpret (value) Interprets a word from input and puts it on the stack. - compile-ram (value) Makes DurexForth interpret from RAM.
+key (- \mathbf{n}) Reads a character from current input (can be keyboard, disk or RAM).

+${f word}$ ($-{f addr}$) Reads a word from input and put the string address on the stack.

+interpret (- value) Interprets a word from input and puts it on the stack.

+compile-ram (value) Makes DurexForth interpret from RAM.
 E.g. c000 compile-ram ! will make DurexForth interpret from c000.
-The string to interpret must be terminated with the bytes 20 00. - quit Enters an endless loop where DurexForth interprets Forth commands.
-It is named "quit" since it can be used to quit a program.
+The string to interpret must be terminated with the bytes 20 00.